 It’s not always easy to prevent back pain, but you can prevent some conditions and injuries by maintaining good posture, doing regular exercise (at least 150 minutes a week), maintaining a healthy weight, and engaging in stress-relieving activities.

 If you’re suffering from back or neck pain, your doctor might want to conduct some tests.

 As outlined in this article, the various tests all have the purpose of determining what’s causing your pain and how to best treat it.

-Instead, your doctor will suggest one or multiple tests if you haven’t been getting relief from your pain with other treatments and home remedies.Last updated on:
+While these back pain tests may not be ordered right away, your doctor will suggest one or more of these tests if you haven’t gotten relief from your symptoms with other treatments and home remediesLast updated on: